igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 offset for the stream MUST be ignored.

-It is possible for the smallest receive offset to become larger than the largest received offset for the stream.
+It is possible for the smallest receive offset to become larger than the largest received offset a the stream.
 Receipt of an EXPIRED_STREAM_DATA does not advance the largest received offset for the stream.